ropensci/mauricer/CONTRIBUTING.md

 ## Which package to contribute to?

-`babette` consists out of five packages.
+`maurcer` is part of the `babette` package suite, which consists out of five packages.
+Here is how to determine which package is best suited for your contribution:

 If you want to contribute to the creation of BEAST2 XML input file, go to [beautier](https://github.com/ropensci/beautier/blob/master/CONTRIBUTING.md).